 Create lots of slides.
 One of the main causes of boredom during a virtual town hall is lack of visuals.
 Remember, your slide deck may be the only thing your employees have to look at, so when the same slide remains on the screen for several minutes, your viewers lose interest.
 To keep the presentation moving and your employees engaged, create lots of slides – twice as many as you would use for an in-person presentation – and stick to one point per slide.
 Don’t forget to incorporate eye-catching images, as well as words.

 Don’t forget about the engagement tools.
-For a virtual town hall to be truly successfully, employees need to be able to participate, and not just at the ending Q&A. This need for two-way communication often stumps leaders using a one-to-many meeting platform, such as Microsoft Teams Live, which only allows for one speaker.
+For a virtual town hall to be truly successful, employees need to be able to participate, and not just at the final Q&A. This need for two-way communication often stumps leaders using a one-to-many meeting platform, such as Microsoft Teams Live, which only allows for one speaker.

 The key is to take advantage of the many interactive engagement tools that are available.
-For example, consider opening up your town hall by asking attendees to answer a question via the chat feature, or using a polling tool to get feedback on a particular issue, mid-way through your presentation.
+For example, consider opening up your town hall by asking attendees to answer a question via the chat feature, or using a polling tool to get feedback on an issue mid-way through your presentation.
 For more ideas, check out 5 Creative Ways to Increase Engagement at Your Next Virtual Event.

 Leave extra time for Q&A. Most town halls focus on the presentation, reserving only 5 to 10 minutes at the end for questions, answers, and discussion.
 This format might make complete sense to a CEO, but consider how discouraging it could be for a participant.
 Just as the conversation gains momentum and participants become comfortable enough to ask questions, the meeting comes to an end.
 To truly encourage employee participation, you’ll want to shoot for a 50/50 split between presentation and Q&A.